flucoma/flucoma-docs/doc/DataSeries.rst

    :arg time: which time frame to remove.

-   Delete a frame from a series, deletes the series if it is the last frame.
+   Delete a frame from a series, deletes the series if it is the only frame.
 If the identifier doesn't exist or if that series doesnt have a frame for that time point an error will be reported.

 :message deleteSeries: